Halloween in Disneyland 2026: Dates, Oogie Boogie Bash, and Everything You Need to Know

 For regular park days, prioritize Lightning Lane for your highest-demand attractions early in the day.
 At Disneyland Park, that typically means Indiana Jones Adventure, Star Wars: Rise of the Resistance, and Radiator Springs Racers at California Adventure.
 During Halloween Time, Haunted Mansion Holiday also draws longer lines than usual, since everyone wants to experience the overlay.

 For Oogie Boogie Bash nights, keep in mind that Lightning Lane Multi Pass, Premier Pass, and Single Pass are not available during the event.
-Use the early 3:00 PM entry window to knock out rides before the party crowd arrives, and then shift your focus to the exclusive entertainment once things kick off at 6:00 PM.
+Use the early 3:00 PM entry window to knock out rides before the party crowd arrives, and then shift your focus to the exclusive entertainment (especially the new Madame Leota street party) once things kick off at 6:00 PM.

 Is Halloween in Disneyland Worth It?